 • Take 10 breaths.
 When I catch myself moving too quickly, I remind myself to pause.
 I stop whatever I’m doing, re-align my posture and take 10 full, deep breaths.
 This is a simple way to bring myself back to the present moment and be able continue on.
 Although it only takes about 2 minutes, it provides a sense of re-centering and grounding.
 And even though my mind tries to affirm that “I don’t have time for this!” it always provides exactly the focus needed in the moment.

 “Why is patience so important?
 Because it makes us pay attention.” ~ Paulo Coelho

-• Flower essence of Impatience.
+• Flower essence of Impatiens.
 Whenever I feel a sense of imbalance, I always turn to my flower essence allies.
-Impatience (like it’s name suggests) is used to impart a sense of calm and ease.
+Impatiens (like it’s name suggests) is used to impart a sense of calm and ease.
 Those of us prone to feeling irritable with the slowness of events or the actions of others, benefit from this healing flower.

 This definition of the Impatiens type from Patricia Kaminski of the Flower Essence Society, sums it up perfectly: